MathematicGuy/RemoteObsidian/Project Skin/Pointer in C.md

 Having `B[0]` acted as the entire 1D array, we can access it variable like normal like this:
 `B[0][n] as n are the element position in the array: 1,2,3 ` so `*(*p + 0)` will be 2, `*(*p + 1)` will be 3 and `*(*(p+1) + 0)` will be 4

++ !
+Row ist represent as a integer pointer but column are represent as an integer In the context of a dynamically allocated 2D array in C, the rows are represented as pointers to integers (`int *`), and the columns are represented as integers (`int`).

+	 When you allocate memory for the 2D array, you first allocate memory for the rows with `malloc(rows * sizeof(int *))`.
+This creates an array of `rows` number of pointers to integers.
+Each of these pointers will then point to an array of integers, which will be the columns of the 2D array.

+	 Then, for each row, you allocate memory for the columns with `malloc(cols * sizeof(int))`.
+This creates an array of `cols` number of integers.

+	 So, in the end, `arr` is a pointer to a pointer to an integer (`int **`).
+The first level of indirection (the first `*`) is used for the rows of the array, and the second level of indirection (the second `*`) is used for the columns.
+You can access the elements of the 2D array with `arr[i][j]`, where `i` is the row index and `j` is the column index.

+	 However, there's a problem with your code.
+You're declaring `arr` as a variable-length array (VLA) pointer with `int (*arr)[cols];`, but then you're trying to use it as a dynamically allocated 2D array.
+These are two different ways to create a 2D array, and they're not compatible with each other.
+You should remove the line `int (*arr)[cols];` and the following lines related to `B`, as they're not needed for a dynamically allocated 2D array.